Ford Australia

 2008: 104,715 units

-Introduction Apart from USA and Europe, Australia is another location where Ford has full capability of developing and producing its own cars.
-The sole product created by Ford Australia is Falcon, a large and tough car designed to the requirements of Aussie and Kiwi.
-For decades it has been rivaling Holden Commodore as the top-selling car in Australia.
-However, as the market is shifting towards smaller and more fuel efficient cars in recent years, its future is doubtful.
+Introduction Apart from USA and Europe, Australia used to be another location where Ford had full capability of developing and producing its own cars.
+The sole product created by Ford Australia was Falcon, a large and tough car designed to the requirements of Aussie and Kiwi, and its SUV-crossover sister Territory.
+For decades Falcon had been rivaling Holden Commodore as the top-selling car in Australia.
+However, as the market shifted towards smaller and more fuel efficient cars, Ford eventually killed the Australian-built Falcon in 2016.
+As a result, this page will not be updated anymore.

 Brief History